Dashi and Washoku

-Dashi is almost always included in every typical Japanese dish.
-It’s no exaggeration to say that the taste of Japanese cuisine is based upon the taste of dashi.
+Every typical Japanese dish almost always includes dashi.
+So it’s no exaggeration to say that dashi is the element upon which the taste of Japanese cuisine is based.
 In other words, dashi is the foundation of washoku.

 What does dashi taste like, and why?

 Making maximum use of the synergy of umami is central to the daily Japanese diet.
-The main source of that umami is dashi, the foundation of the washoku taste.
+Dashi, the foundation of the washoku taste, is often the main source of that umami.
 Without the umami of washoku, Japanese cuisine wouldn’t be what we know and love today.
-So in the quest for understanding washoku, I think it’s not a stretch to say "no dashi, no life; know dashi, know life”.
+So in the quest for understanding washoku, I think it’s not a stretch to say “no dashi, no life” – or “know dashi, know life” 😉